 Five Recent Developments

-- RENA Technologies' Order from Asia: In September 2020, RENA secured its largest-ever single order from a major PV manufacturer in Asia, comprising 15 gigawatts (GW) of wafer texturing equipment.
+- RENA Technologies’ Large-Scale Equipment Order: In 2020, RENA Technologies secured its largest order from an Asian PV manufacturer for 15 GW wafer texturing equipment.

-- CETC-E's Technological Advancements: CETC-E has been focusing on the development of high-efficiency monocrystalline silicon solar cells, aiming to increase energy conversion rates and reduce manufacturing costs.
+- CETC-E’s Technology Advancement: CETC-E focused on developing high-efficiency monocrystalline silicon solar cells to improve performance and reduce production costs.

 Report Coverage of Photovoltaic (PV) Equipment Market